SJnKwon/Simple-ASL-to-Speech/README.md

 # Model Integration
-To replace the current model with your own, follow these steps:
+To replace the current model with your own, follow these steps:<br>
-Train a new model on Teachable Machine.
-(Currently, code is structured around Teachable Machine model) Download the model files (model.json, metadata.json, and weights.bin).
+- Train a new model on Teachable Machine.
+(Currently, code is structured around Teachable Machine model)
+- Download the model files (model.json, metadata.json, and weights.bin).
-Replace the files in the tm-my-image-model directory with your new model files.
+- Replace the files in the tm-my-image-model directory with your new model files.

 # Customization
 - Hand Connections: The keypoint connections can be customized in scripts.js under the handConnections array.